Assistantships

 Graduate Assistants

-The Graduate Assistant (GA) fulfills a unique position in the university because he/she is both a student and an employee.
+The Graduate Assistant (GA) fulfills a unique position in the university because they are both a student and an employee.
 Graduate study and effective service as a Graduate Assistant both require extensive commitment.
 It is for this reason that limits are placed on the amount of effort (academic credits and teaching/research/service hours) to be spent in each role.
-Graduate Assistants are normally appointed as half-time assistants, but some may be appointed as quarter-time assistants.

 Selection of Graduate Assistants

-Graduate Teaching Assistants are selected by the department in which the student is pursuing his/her major field of study and in which the teaching assistant duties are to be performed.
+There are three types of assistantships: Graduate Teaching Assistants (GTA), Graduate Research Assistants (GRA), and Graduate Service Assistants (GSA).
+Graduate Teaching Assistants are selected by the department in which the student is pursuing their major field of study and in which the teaching assistant duties are to be performed.
 Graduate Research Assistants are selected by the faculty research supervisor with the concurrence of the student’s major department chairperson.
 Graduate Service Assistants are selected by the administrator of the service unit.

 • Students admitted to the School of Graduate Studies and notified that they have been granted an appointment or award before they have actually received a bachelor's degree may neither register nor hold appointment or award until they have received the bachelor's degree and fulfilled all requirements for admission to the School of Graduate Studies as a degree student.

-• Students must maintain a 3.00 GPA to retain appointments or awards.
+• Students must maintain a 3.00 GPA to be eligible for and retain appointments or awards.

 • Students who withdraw from or are dismissed from the School of Graduate Studies become immediately ineligible for and may not continue to hold an appointment or award.